Building a rich text editor for UIKit, AppKit and SwiftUI

 }

-As you can see, the code is still rough even though we added a textAttributes(at:) function to the text view.
+The code is still rough even though we added a textAttributes(at:) function to the text view.
 This is why we should add more extensions later, to make these operations easier.

 You can now add a @StateObject private var context = RichTextContext() to the test app and pass it into the RichTextEditor.
-When you move the text input cursor, the coordinator will sync the underline information with the context, which you can then use as you wish in SwiftUI.
+When you move the cursor, the coordinator will sync the underline information with the context, which you can then use as you wish in SwiftUI.

-Turns out that we’ve actually just added a way to solve this - the context.
-If we could somehow observe context changes, we could fix so that just changing the context’s isUnderlined could tell something with access to the text view to act on that change.
-Turns out we have this thing as well - the coordinator.
+Turns out that we actually just added a way to solve this - the context.
+If we can somehow observe context changes, we could fix so that changing the context’s isUnderlined would tell something with access to the text view to act on that change.

-The coordinator could use Combine to observe the context, then apply the correct changes directly to the native text view, which in turn would update the text binding.
+Turns out we have this thing as well - the coordinator!
+The coordinator could use Combine to observe the context, then apply changes directly to the native text view, which in turn would update the text binding.

 Let’s first add a way for the coordinator to store context observables: